carlosp420/nymphalidae_diversification/MS.md

 ## Figure legends

 Figure 1.
 Results of the MEDUSA analysis run on the maximum clade credibility tree.
 Rate shifts were estimated for the following nodes (besides the background rate): 2) Limenitidinae + Heliconiinae, 3) *Ypthima*, 4) *Charaxes*, 5) Mycalesina + Lethina, 6) Ithomiini in part, 7) Satyrini in part, 8) Phyciodina in part, 9) Danaini in part, 10) *Caeruleuptychia* + *Magneuptychia*, 11) Satyrina, 12) *Callicore* + *Diaethria*, 13) *Pedaliodes*, 14) *Taenaris*.

-Figure 3.
-Results of the Multi-MEDUSA analysis on 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
+Figure 2.
+Results of the MultiMEDUSA analysis on 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
 Bars show the number of trees where MEDUSA found significant increases or decreases in diversification rates for tips or clades in Nymphalidae.

 Figure 4.
 Boxplot of the range of diversification values for tips or clades estimated by MEDUSA on the 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
 The tips or clades shown are those present on the maximum clade credibility tree.

 Figure 5.
 Correlation between percentage on nodes with posterior probability ``> 0.95`` and number of diversification splits consistently recovered in